Malaysia men's national ice hockey team

 The Malaysian national ice hockey team (Pasukan hoki ais kebangsaan Malaysia) is the national men's ice hockey team of Malaysia.
 The team is controlled by the Malaysia Ice Hockey Federation and has been an associate member of the International Ice Hockey Federation (IIHF) since 28 September 2006.
-Malaysia is currently not ranked in the IIHF World Ranking and have not entered in any World Championship tournaments or at any Olympic Games, but have played in the Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.

 Ice hockey was part of the 2017 SEA Games held in Kuala Lumpur.
-The IIHF announced that Malaysia will make its World Championship debut in 2020.
+Malaysia's IIHF World Championship debut was delayed from 2020 to 2022 due to COVID-related cancellations in 2020 and 2021.

 Malaysian Invitational 3-on-3 Hockey Tournament

-In the 2009 edition of this tournament, the Malaysian team defeating Hong Kong in a thrilling game by a score of 8–7 in front of a huge crowd at Sunway Pyramid.
+In the 2009 edition of this tournament, the Malaysian team defeating Hong Kong in a game by a score of 8–7 in front of a crowd at Sunway Pyramid.

 In 2010, the Malaysian team was undefeated on their way to the final against Kuwait.
-In the final, thanks to some great goaltending, Malaysia hung on to a 5–4 victory and their second MIHF tournament victory in as many years.
+In the final, Malaysia hung on to a 5–4 victory and their second MIHF tournament victory in as many years.